rootslab/hazz/Readme.md

 Hazz#fill() : Hazz

 /*
- * Use function 0 or 1 to hash data, if specified
+ * Use one of the k function to hash data.
- * it returns a number within a range
+ * If specified it returns a number within a range
  * NOTE: the minimum range is obviously 2 (0, 1).
  */
 Hazz#do( Number hfn, Buffer data [, Number range ] ) : Number